What is a breast reduction?

 Of the many different types of breast reduction operations available, my preferred skin envelope and therefore final scar is one that has a suture line around the areolar with an inverted T-scar running vertically down and then across at the level of the inframammary fold.
 Dr Moradi has found this method leads to the quickest healing, but more importantly the most predictable and therefore most reproducible results.

-There are four important parameters that define the beauty of a breast:
+There are three important parameters that define the beauty of a breast, separate to achieving an aesthetically pleasing shape:

 - Location on the chest wall